dvfrancis/craftr/README.md

 - Users find it simple and easy to register on the website.
 - Classes are clearly explained, with instructor details, and lists of materials required.
-- Users can leave ratings for each training session.

 ###### Tasks

 - Add the ability for users to create their own account.
 - Ensure all classes are detailed, have intructor profiles, and comprehensive equipment / material lists.
-- Implement a ratings system for all classes offered.

 ### Scope